-Gerald M. Kleber, Jr., CRC, RFC has nearly two decades of experience in the financial and insurance services field.
+Gerald M. Kleber, Jr., CRC, RFC has over two decades of experience in the financial and insurance services field.
 Building a successful company, providing individual and employer-sponsored retirement plans, life insurance services, as well as providing comprehensive wealth management plans are just a few of the services he offers his clients.
 Jerry has also earned a reputation for being a valuable resource for women's financial and retirement planning and is very passionate about empowering women in the financial world.
 He dedicates his time and energy to help his clients maintain and pursue their financial goals.

 Jerry has a B.S. in Business Management from Biola University, is a Certified Retirement Counselor and a Registered Financial Consultant, a Financial Industry Regulatory Authority (FINRA) Series 6, 7, 63 and 66 License Holder.
 He also has his California Insurance License and is a Long Term Care Professional.

 During his free time Jerry enjoys spending time with his wife April, of nearly 30 years, and his son and daughter, who have recently graduated college.
 He also enjoys being involved in his community, serving in leadership in his church and developing retirement plans for churches and pastors.

 - B.S. in Business Management - Biola University

 - California-licensed insurance professional

 - Financial Industry Regulatory Authority (FINRA) Series 6,7, 63 and 66 license holder

 - 5 Star Wealth Manager Award 2018, 2019, 2021

 Registered Representative of Hornor, Townsend, & Kent, LLC.